 Jacksonville, FL 32202

-The Equal Opportunity/Equal Access Office is located on the 3rd floor of the St. James Building and is open Mondays only (9:00 am - 1:00 pm).
-Appointments are required.
+The Equal Opportunity/Equal Access Office is located on the 3rd floor of the St. James Building and is open Monday to Friday (9:00 am - 5:00 pm).

 Individuals who believe they have been the victims of conduct prohibited by City policy or individuals who have witnessed such conduct may also send a confidential email to the Anti-Harassment and Discrimination Reporting email: COJAHAD@coj.net.